realadammatthew/humbleberger/src/ads/resurrection-promise-yeshua.md

 ## Glimpses of Resurrection in Jewish Scripture

-From Job's cry — *"Yet in my flesh I shall see God"* — to Isaiah’s vision of the earth giving birth to the dead, the Tanakh contains mysterious and hopeful glimpses of life beyond the grave.
+From Job's cry — *"Yet in my flesh I shall see G-d"* — to Isaiah’s vision of the earth giving birth to the dead, the Tanakh contains mysterious and hopeful glimpses of life beyond the grave.

 Daniel even foretells:
 > _“Multitudes who sleep in the dust of the earth will awake…”_ — Daniel 12:2